 A further licence application has been lodged in Norway as part of a consortium with Sval and Storegga.

-These are around 100 miles northeast of Shetland and the EnQuest-operated Magnus and Thistle fields, as well as Tern and Eider in which it has non-operated interests.
+These are around 100 miles northeast of Shetland and the EnQuest-operated Magnus and Thistle fields.

 It described the sites as “large, well characterised deep storage formations” connected by “significant existing infrastructure” to the Sullom Voe Terminal (SVT) in Shetland.